divyesh1099/examPatternRecognition/README.md

 - PDF processing to extract question text and metadata.
 - OCR (Optical Character Recognition) to convert images to text.
 - Data analysis to determine the weightage of topics.
+- Advanced machine learning models (including Random Forest, Gradient Boosting Machine, SVM, and Neural Networks) for predicting future topic weightages.
-- Visualization to display the topic weightage in a specified year.
+- Visualization to display the topic weightage in a specified year and predictions for future years.
-- Export functionality to save the visualizations.
+- Export functionality to save the visualizations and predictions.

 ## Getting Started